 Depending on sheet utilization, shearing could produce a much higher percentage of scrap.
 You can order pre-sheared metal, but it won’t really save you any money because the outsourced company will charge you for the extra work they did, including their scrap.

 Cold rolled steel.
 The most common material used in roll formed channels.
+Mild or carbon steel channel prices are lower than what you see below.

 Stainless steel.
 Can be harder to work with depending on the specific material, but it can certainly be roll formed into beautiful-looking channels.
+Stainless steel U and C channel prices are the highest of the four metals because of its great corrosion and impact resistance.

 Aluminum.
 If you need this material, it’s generally best to go with an extrusion unless the metal is very thin or there are a lot of holes/features to be punched.

-It’s a “duh” answer, but the number of pieces you need is a big factor in determining roll formed steel channel prices.
+Of course, but the number of pieces you need is a big factor in determining roll formed steel channel prices.
 Here’s a deeper dig: Channels make the most sense for roll forming when you need a lot of them, as it’s a highly repeatable process.
 Because high-volume projects are so desirable, many roll formers have a minimum order amount of $2,500-$5,000

 A channel is pretty easy to brake form -- the tooling is generic.
 The setup time to do it on a brake press is about an hour, whereas for roll forming it's 4-5 hours.
 So if you’re looking at a low-volume project, brake forming is more cost-efficient.